omahs/radicle-docs/docs/using-radicle/patches.md

 ---
 id: patches
-title: Collaborate on and merge patches
+title: Collaborate on code with patches
 ---

 With patches, Radicle's equivalent to pull requests, you can collaborate with contributors on changes to your shared